sane/sane/README.md

 ##Deployment
-Deployment is still the main pain of this project.
+Deployment is still the biggest pain of this project.
 It works but there are a lot of manual steps to be done:

 * Run `ember build --environment=production` in the `client` folder.
 Then ` cp -rf dist/* ../server/assets/` to copy all the static content to your sails-server
 * Currently, if you want `locationType: auto` to fully work, you have to manually copy over the contents from the `index.html` to `server/views/index.ejs` and define the same routes that are defined in the ember-router in `server/config/routes.js`, pointing to the index view.
 There seems to be a bug in sails that makes this step more complicated that it needs to be and we can hopefully fix that asap.